nathanvda/cocoon/README.markdown

-# formtastic-cocoon
+# cocoon

-Formtastic-cocoon is a Rails3 gem, extending formtastic, to allow easier handling of nested forms.
+cocoon is a Rails3 gem to allow easier handling of nested forms.

 Nested forms are forms that handle nested models and attributes in one form.
 For example a project with its tasks, an invoice with its ordered items.

+It is formbuilder-agnostic, so it works with standard Rails, or Formtastic or simple_form.

 ## Prerequisites

-As this gem extends formtastic and uses jQuery, it is only useful to use this gem in a rails3 project where you are already using formtastic and jQuery.
+This gem uses jQuery, it is most useful to use this gem in a rails3 project where you are already using jQuery.

+Furthermore i would advice you to use either formtastic or simple_form.

-I have a sample project where I demonstrate both.
+I have a sample project where I demonstrate the use of cocoon with formtastic.

 ## Installation

 Inside your `Gemfile` add the following:

-    gem "formtastic_cocoon"
+    gem "cocoon"

 Run the installation task:

-    rails g formtastic_cocoon:install
+    rails g cocoon:install

 This will install the needed javascript file.
 Inside your `application.html.haml` you will need to add below the default javascripts:

-    = javascript_include_tag :formtastic_cocoon
+    = javascript_include_tag :cocoon

 or using erb, you write

-    <%= javascript_include_tag :formtastic_cocoon %>
+    <%= javascript_include_tag :cocoon %>

 That is all you need to do to start using it!